ToolShedTested

 Which circular saw is better for a homeowner vs. a professional?

-For homeowners and weekend warriors, the more affordable Ryobi ONE+ HP 18V Brushless 7-1/4″ Circular Saw typically offers the best value.
-Professionals who use tools daily will appreciate the durability and performance of the premium option.
+For homeowners and weekend warriors, the more affordable Ryobi ONE+ HP 18V Brushless 7-1/4″ Circular Saw typically offers the best value for standard residential cutting work -- deck boards, framing lumber, plywood, and typical DIY cuts.
+Professionals who cut hardwood regularly, do high-volume plywood ripping, or need corded-comparable performance in demanding applications will benefit from the Makita's 36V power delivery and sustained blade speed.

 Are Makita tools worth the extra money?